 Signing a Child In and Out of School - Parents or guardians are required to call in or send a note if their children are entering after their first class or leaving prior to their final class.
 Your child will be given a pass for the time indicated and will be released from class at that time.
-You are not required to come into the office and sign them out.
-The schools will only release children to adults designated by the parent on the emergency card.
+PK-4th grade students are required to be signed out in the office by a parent/guardian/emergency contact.
+Fifth (5th)-12th grade students should sign out at the office, but a parent/guardian is not required to be present.
+The schools will only release children to a parent/guardian or an adult designated by the parent/guardian on the emergency card.

-If there is a special circumstance, such as a court order limiting access to a student by a parent or guardian, affecting who a student can be released to, the parent must inform the Principal and provide the Principal with a copy of that order to maintain on file at the school.
+If there is a special circumstance, such as a court order limiting access to a student or who a student can be released to, the parent/guardian must provide the Principal with a copy of that order to maintain on file at the school.